assignments-codex/level-3-assignments/week-1/day-3.md

 | **`mathUtils.js`**   | Export at least two math functions using `export` syntax               |
 | **`stringUtils.js`** | Export at least one string‑manipulation function using `export` syntax |

-_No starter code is provided—demonstrate your own implementation._

 ---